catseye/The-Platform/README.markdown

 This section describes the software infrastructure that makes up The Platform.
-As for _why_ these pieces of software were chosen, and for the meanings of the various card suit symbols, see the "Software selection criteria" section below.
+As for _why_ these pieces of software were chosen, and for the meanings of the various card suit symbols, see the "Software Selection Criteria" section below.

 Note that, in case this listing is out-of-date or inaccurate, see the `Funicularfile` in this directory and the various `*.catalog` files in the